netconf-wg/trace-ctx-extension/draft-ietf-netconf-trace-ctx-extension.md

 --- back

 # Changes (to be deleted by RFC Editor)

+## From version 00 to 01
+- Fixed incorrectly named document.
+Updated submission date.
+No other content changes.

 ## From version 03 to draft-ietf-netconf-trace-ctx-extension-latest-00
 - Adopted by NETCONF WG